First & Second-Degree Murder Attorneys in Waterford, Michigan

-First degree premeditated murder is established when the prosecutor can prove beyond a reasonable doubt that the accused caused the victim’s death by performing a specified act that killed the individual; that the accused intended to kill the victim; that this intent was premeditated [that is, thought out before the murder]; that the killing was deliberate; and that the murderous act was not justified or in any way excusable.
+First-degree premeditated murder is established when the prosecutor can prove beyond a reasonable doubt that the accused caused the victim’s death by performing a specified action that killed the individual; that the accused intended to kill the victim; that this intent was premeditated [that is, thought out before the murder]; that the killing was deliberate; and that the murderous act was not justified or in any way excusable.

-Second degree murder is a “lesser included offense” to first degree murder.
-Often, when facing trial for first degree murder, a jury verdict of second degree murder is considered a great defense victory and will have significant at the time of sentencing; the convicted individual will actually be parole eligible at some point down the road whereas a conviction of murder in the first degree carries a mandatory life sentence without the possibility of parole.
+Second-degree murder is a “lesser included offense” to first-degree murder.
+Often, when facing trial for first-degree murder, a jury verdict of second-degree murder is considered a great defense victory and will have significance at the time of sentencing; the convicted individual will actually be parole eligible at some point down the road whereas a conviction of murder in the first degree carries a mandatory life sentence without the possibility of parole.

-Call an Waterford & Clarkston First & Second Degree Murder Lawyer Right Away
+Call a Waterford & Clarkston First & Second Degree Murder Lawyer Right Away